bettersg/verifact_backend/README.md

 ## GraphiQL

-Our schema has graphiql enabled to allow us to test queries easily.
+Graphiql is a UI interface that allows us to easily test queries.
 After starting up the django server (`pipenv run python manage.py runserver`), you can visit `localhost:8000/graphql` to query the API.